ScilifelabDataCentre/Anubis/anubis/README.md

 - `init`: CouchDB index creation (design document) for the proposal document type.
-- `send_submission_email`: Send an email to the owner of the proposal confirming the submission.
 - `get_document`: Return a dictionary containing the document in the given field in the given proposal.
 - `class ProposalSaver`: CouchDB proposal document saver context manager.